How acupuncture and acupressure can help you manage stress and anxiety

 High or low Chi concentration

-s mentioned earlier in this article, the bioelectricity, the Chi, which runs within the channels and forms our hologram and is what gives the motility to the cells of the body.
+As mentioned earlier in this article, the bio-electricity, the Chi, which runs within the channels and forms our hologram and is what gives the motility to the cells of the body.

 If the concentration of Chi is high in one part or segment of the body, there will be a lot of cell motility in that area.